 CTO at the Innovation Hub for Daimler Fleetboard.

 - Blockchain and smart contracts and how they can enable decentralisation of applications.
-I think decentralization will be the next big revolution of the Internet.
+I think decentralisation will be the next big revolution of the Internet.

 - Machine Learning and AI applications.